But chiefly pinching ideas off the internet.

 Then I spotted instructions for making a ladybird in the instruction leaflet from my pompom maker.
 [Yes, I know you can make pompoms with two circles of card, but I bought myself a pompom maker.
 OK?]

-Now – this little fellow, who I have just naIMG_6782med William [because he’s orange, obviously] is either an ironic comment on nature and plastic bags – or he’s naff.
+Now – this little fellow, who I have just named William [because he’s orange, obviously] is either an ironic comment on nature and plastic bags – or he’s naff.
 Personally I am leaning towards naff but cute.
 He has no spots because I couldn’t work out how to add them – the leaflet suggested glueing on bits of wool which I found a tad unhelpful – and no eyes because I couldn’t find my googly eyes.

 While I was wrapping the plastic round the pompom maker I had ideas of making him lots of brothers and sisters, but after I’d added the legs and feelers I decided it was too much like hard work.